Skip to content

 Tim Elliott

-Okay, what happens if the notice is only in Arabic?
-Take my case as the example.
+What happens if the notice is only in Arabic?
+Using my case as an example.

 Ludmila Yamalova